Stage Plays

 Start with University Theater Manila, then move through Ateneo ENTABLADO, Tanghalang Ateneo, FEU Theater Guild, and UP Manila Dramatista for student-led productions and campus stages.

-For current university anchors
+For university anchors

 Read Santa Juana ng mga Katayan beside Emilia to follow two Ateneo-based stage works that approach power, authorship, language, and history from different theatrical directions.